Bart Gets Famous: Production

-Former writer Conan O'Brien returned to the show to guest star as himself.
+Former writer Conan O'Brien returned to the show to guest-star as himself.

 "Bart Gets Famous" was written by John Swartzwelder.
 The episode satirizes catchphrase-based humor.
 Many characters from The Simpsons have catchphrases, including Homer ("D'oh!"), Bart ("Eat My Shorts", "¡Ay, caramba!" and "Don't have a cow, man!"), Marge (her worried or annoyed "hmmmm") and Maggie (her pacifier suck).
 The writers chose the phrase "I didn't do it" because they wanted a "lousy" phrase "to point out how really crummy things can become really popular".
-It was also an intentional call-back to the first-season episode "Krusty Gets Busted" in which it was a catchphrase of Krusty the Clown.
+It was also an intentional callback to the first-season episode "Krusty Gets Busted" in which it was a catchphrase of Krusty the Clown.
 The episode ends with a self-referential scene in which several characters say their catchphrases, including the Simpsons, Ned Flanders, Nelson Muntz, Mr. Burns and Barney Gumble.
 All the characters gather around Lisa and stare at her with an anticipating look, and Lisa, displeased, finishes the episode by muttering "If anyone wants me I'll be in my room", to which Homer says "What kind of a catchphrase is that?"

 In the episode, Bart appears on the talk show Late Night with Conan O'Brien.
 Conan O'Brien was a writer for The Simpsons during the fourth and early part of the fifth seasons.
 During the production of the episode, he received an audition to replace David Letterman as the host of Late Night on NBC, after Letterman defected to CBS.
 The writers decided that since the episode featured Bart getting famous, it would give them an opportunity to work in O'Brien's show.
 The part was written just after O'Brien's audition for Late Night, but before he knew he was going to be the host.
 O'Brien recorded his part shortly after Late Night with Conan O'Brien premiered, but he believed NBC would have fired him before the episode aired.
 He described being a guest star on the show as "really delightful", adding that "it's like being frozen in amber.
 I know people will be watching The Simpsons long after I'm dead."

 "Bart Gets Famous" was the first episode of the series to be directed by Susie Dietter.
 The design of the insides of the box factory featured in this episode was discussed at great length by Dietter and executive creative consultant Brad Bird.
 Bird wanted the design to be more lively, but Dietter wanted it to be more boring to go with the story.
 Dietter's design was used in the finished episode.
 The box factory manager's voice, performed by Dan Castellaneta, was based on Wally Ballou, a character portrayed by Bob Elliott of the comedy duo Bob and Ray.
 Mayor Quimby's wife Martha makes her first appearance in this episode.
 Her outfit (a pink dress and a pillbox hat) is similar to the clothing worn by Jacqueline Kennedy Onassis on the day of the Kennedy assassination.